 - Through appreciation in value of the LOC token.
 The team holds half of the supply of tokens for future expenditure, development, etc.

 - LockTrip works on the freemium business model; basic functionality is provided for free, with the option of paying a little extra for premium features such as credit card payment.

 - Paying for accommodation, flight tickets and other yet to be announced services on the LockTrip Marketplace.
 All accommodation payments made on the marketplace by credit card, Bitcoin or any other currency are used to automatically purchase LOC from an exchange.
 Those LOC are then escrowed in a smart contract for six months, reducing the circulating supply for this time period.

 - Other travel marketplaces can connect to the LockTrip DApp and take advantage of our inventory for free.
 All bookings originating from those marketplaces will also be paid for with LOC, which will also be locked up in the smart contract.

 - Premium features such as credit card payment and volatility protection are paid for with LOC.

-- In Q2 2019, the LockTrip Blockchain will be launched.
-LOC tokens will be converted to LOC coins and become the native coin of the blockchain, which will be used as gas by all the projects building on the blockchain (6 projects have already submitted letters of intent to do so).
+- In late 2020, the LockTrip Blockchain will be launched.
+LOC tokens will be converted to LOC coins and become the native coin of the blockchain, which will be used as gas by all the projects building on the blockchain (Evedo will be the first project to migrate to the LT Chain).